suprachakra/Ride-Sharing-Ecosystem/README.md

 **Cost Control & Survival Mode:**
 If monthly margin strays by >3% from plan across 2 consecutive months, we freeze expansions, reduce marketing, or even temporarily scale back advanced ML if it drains resources.
 Once the crisis passes and key metrics (rides, margin) recover, we gradually re-introduce expansions.

+**Pooling-Specific Risks & Mitigations:**
+- High Demand + Limited Drivers: If drivers refuse pooled trips during peak surges, re-check incentive structure or temporarily revert to private-only in certain zones (feature_flag=0).
+- Passenger Dissatisfaction with Extra Stops: If user feedback indicates drop in NPS, reduce the discount threshold (e.g., from 25% to 20%) but cap the maximum detour at 5 minutes instead of 8.

 #### 22.2 Public Health Crises (Pandemic-Like)